 The Robert C. Byrd Health Sciences Center Department of Neurology serves as the premier neurological center for the state of West Virginia and the surrounding region.
 It is committed to providing outstanding tertiary neurological care to patients, teach medical students and residents and carry out neurological research.

 The faculty are committed to a strong teaching program.
-This is directed at medical students, neurology residents and fellows in clinical neurophysiology and epilepsy.
+This is directed at medical students and neurology residents.
 Active research program exist in the department's sub-specialty sections.

 The Department of Neurology maintains active inpatient and outpatient services.
 In addition, it maintains and supervises the clinical neurophysiology (EEG, EMG and autonomic testing ) laboratory, inpatient epilepsy monitoring unit, sleep laboratory and a muscle and nerve biopsy program.
 The department has approximately 950 hospital admissions and sees approximately 20,000 of outpatients annually.